On the complete solutions of a generalized Lebesgue-Ramanujan-Nagell equation: Concluding remarks

-\section{acknowledgements}
+\subsection{Acknowledgements}

-The author is grateful to Professor Kotyada Srinivas for stimulating environment at The Institute of Mathematical Sciences during his visiting period while working on the manuscript.
-This project is supported by SERB MATRICS Project No. MTR/2017/00100 and SERB-NPDF (PDF/2017/001958), Govt. of India.
+The second author is grateful to Professor Kotyada Srinivas for stimulating environment at The Institute of Mathematical Sciences during his visiting period while working on this manuscript.
+The authors are grateful to Professor Douglas McNeil for pointing out a few misprints in the previous version.
+This project is supported by SERB MATRICS grant (No. MTR/2021/000762) and CRG grant (No. CRG/2023/007323), Govt. of India.